ujnccs/ujnccs.github.io/_pages/about.md

 <br/>

-Associate professor at [University of Jinan](http://www.ujn.edu.cn/en/), and currently a postdoctoral researcher at [Indiana University Bloomington](https://www.indiana.edu).
+I am working as an associate professor at [University of Jinan](http://www.ujn.edu.cn/en/), and also a postdoctoral researcher at [Indiana University Bloomington](https://www.indiana.edu).
+I got my PhD in Computer Science at Shandong University in 2016, where I was advised by Prof. Qiuliang Xu (徐秋亮).

 My research interests include information security, data privacy, and applied cryptography.
 Recently, I am focusing on practical secure multi-party computation, privacy-preserving machine learning, and privacy-preserving genomic data analysis.